 We recognise that standards in our supply chain may not initially reach those set out in Aldi’s Social Standards in Production.
 In such cases, Aldi is committed to working with suppliers to achieve continuous improvement.

 We expect our suppliers to take responsibility for monitoring and improving working conditions at all sites along their supply chains which are used to produce our products.
+We communicate to suppliers that these are legally binding documents and that we expect our suppliers to share and implement the Aldi Social Standards.
 We also expect them to adopt an approach to ethical trade that goes ‘beyond compliance’ and focuses on continuous improvement.
 However, we know from experience that third-party audits may not always provide a true picture of working conditions at a supplier site.
 In addition to third-party audits, we also carry out our own ethical audits and site visits through our Aldi Social Assessments.